Use NotchPad while presenting or screen sharing.

 Why this matters

-Without a private note layer, people use awkward workarounds: a second device, sticky notes, a hidden desktop, another monitor, or trying to remember everything while talking.
+Without a dedicated note surface, people use awkward workarounds: a second device, sticky notes, a hidden desktop, another monitor, or trying to remember everything while talking.
 Ghost Privacy is the cleaner version of that workflow.

 Good Ghost Privacy workflows